 In this role you will be responsible for the following:

-- Assist in the preparation, setup, and cleanup of weekday and weekend programs in the Fruit & Vegetable Garden including Discovery Carts, Garden Chef Series, and Plant Giveaway.
-Prepare and maintain supplies and work with volunteers.
+- Assist in the preparation, setup, implementation, and clean-up of weekday and weekend programs in the Regenstein Fruit & Vegetable Garden, including Discovery Carts, Garden Chef Series, and Plant Giveaway.
+Prepare and maintain supplies, contact and work with volunteers.

-- Assist with volunteer interpretive programs in the Japanese Garden, English Walled Garden, and Model Railroad Garden, as well as the Butterflies & Blooms exhibition.
+- Assist with volunteer interpretive programs in the Malott Japanese Garden, Thomas English Walled Garden, and Butterflies & Blooms exhibition.

-- Gain subject matter competency relating to specific garden areas.
+- Gain subject matter competency related to specific garden areas.

 - Interact with visitors, answer questions, and facilitate programs as assigned.

 - Complete programmatic duties such as data entry, copying, and sign-making as needed using standard office equipment.
 Keep statistics for reports.

 - Attend required meetings and assist with other programs and projects as needed in Interpretive Programs.